5G-MAG/Standards/pages/3GPP-issue-tracking.md

 ---
 layout: default
-title: Feedback to 3GPP
+title: 3GPP Issue Tracking
 parent: Feedback to Specifications
 nav_order: 1
 has_children: false
 ---
-# Feedback to 3GPP
+# Tracking of Issues and Feedback to 3GPP

 ## XCHANGE 09/01/2025 - Status of standards tickets by end 2024
 ### Issues that should have been resolved earlier in the year